cloud-gov/cf-byo-broker/azure-service-broker/README.md

 # Open Service Broker™ for Azure on Cloud Foundry

-This tutorial walks us through how to steps required to deploy the Azure open service broker (OSBA) to a scoped space on Cloud Foundry.
-We will also illustrate leveraging `terraform` and Concourse.ci pipelines, outlining creation of the Azure service broker both manually and programmatically.
+This quickstart tutorial walks us through how to steps required to deploy the Azure open service broker (OSBA) to a scoped space on Cloud Foundry.
+We will also illustrate leveraging `terraform` and Concourse.ci pipelines, outlining how to deploy the Azure open service broker (OBSA) both manually and programmatically.

 **Table of Contents**